Case Study 01

-Transforming fragmented shop-floor operations into connected, data-driven manufacturing environments.
+Transforming fragmented shop-floor operations into connected, data-driven manufacturing environments - where every machine heartbeat becomes an actionable insight.

 The Context

-A mid-to-large manufacturing organization operated multiple production lines with limited real-time visibility into machine health, downtime causes, and throughput variability.
+A mid-to-large manufacturer operated multiple production lines with limited real-time visibility into machine health, downtime causes, and throughput variability.

 Focus